shashkat/shashkat.github.io/_posts/2016-01-23-an-ideal-cancer-cure.markdown

 ![Intratumour Heterogeneity](/assets/images/cancer_image.png)

 Okay so let's talk about cancer disease and why it is so difficult to find a cure for it.
-I will explain how (according to me) an ideal cure for cancer would look like it and along the way I would try to explain what would be the reasons behind each property of the cure.
+I will explain how (according to me) an ideal cure for cancer would look like, and along the way I would try to explain what would be the reasons behind each property of the cure.
 NOTE: I may miss some high level details of the things I state here either because of my lack of complete knowledge or intention of skipping over the intricate details.
 Anyway, I will do my best to ensure whatever I write here, will be correct to the best of my knowledge.

 With that said, lets go.